ncatlab/nlab-content/pages/5/7/3/1/11375/content.md

 ### In view of cosmic inflation

-The main scientific observation that goes with this is the observation that [[cosmic inflation]] -- for which there is by now excellent and ever increasing [[experiment|experimental]] evidence that indeed it happened -- does, at least by the simple method which is currently used to model it, naturally predict a large ambient space in which local regions stochastically undergo inflationary expansion.
-This scenario of [[chaotic inflation]] has in fact been singled out as the most likely one (within the standard model) by the [[bicep2]]-[[experiment]] in 2014.
+The main scientific observation that goes with this is the observation that [[cosmic inflation]] -- for which there is by now excellent and ever increasing [[experiment|experimental]] evidence that indeed it happened -- does, at least by the simple method which is currently used to model it, naturally predict a large ambient space in which local regions perpetually undergo inflationary expansion -- [[eternal inflation]].

 Hence what is called _multiverse_ these days might more sanely have been called _universe with multiple observable regions_ or the like, but the term has seen an immense increase in popularity and is apparently here to stay.